-- Themes and keywords in the main headings (H1, H2, H3 etc)
+- Themes and keywords in the main headings (H1, H2, H3, etc.)

-- Level of branding incorporated into content
+- The level of branding incorporated throughout content

 - Internal linking structure and link anchor text

-- Call to action statements throughout the site
+- Call to action statements

-Step 3: SEO Technical Competitor Analysis
+Step 3: SEO Technical Competitor Analysis Tools

-- Do a site:url.com search function to see if Google is listing their most important pages (Home, Main Products etc) first.
+- Do a site:url.com search function to see if Google is listing their most important pages (Home, Main Products, etc.) first.
 Do you see major site pages at the top or do you see less important pages first?

-- If you know how to read HTML take a peek at their source code.
+- If you know how to read HTML, take a peek at their source code.
 Does it look clean and optimized?

-- Check for a 404 page by adding a few letters after their domain (ex. www.name.coms/sdfo).
+- Check for a 404 page by adding a few letters after their domain (ex. www.name.com/sdfo).
 Does a custom 404 page come up to redirect visitors to the website when they enter a wrong URL?
 Does this page look like the rest of the site?

 - Check for a sitemap.xml by adding /sitemap.xml to the end of their domain name (ex. www.name.com/sitemap.xml).

-Step 4: Competitor Link Analysis
+Step 4: Competitor Link Analysis Tools

 1. Competitor Backlink Analysis